About

 Introduction

 Hello there!
 Thanks for stopping by.
 My name is Matt Haliski and I build things on computers.
-I’ve spent my professional career designing and programming digital experiences at creative and advertising agencies.
-These days I split time between my computer adventures and being a dad, husband, and, in the case of a global pandemic, a kindergarten teacher’s assistant.
+I spent the first part of my professional career designing and programming digital experiences at creative and advertising agencies.
+These days I split time between my computer adventures and being a dad, husband, and, with a global pandemic, a kindergarten teacher's assistant.

 Origin story